yehudacohen/alchemy/alchemy-web/docs/guides/cloudflare-vitejs.md

 export const website = await Vite("website", {
   // command to build the vite site (run vite build)
   command: "bun run build",
-  // where the build command will store the assets
+  // OPTIONAL: override where the dist is, it defaults to ./dist/client
-  assets: "./dist",
+  // assets: "./dist/client",
 });
 ```